Chancellor Rachel Reeves may be planning to tax interest on cash held in stocks and shares ISAs, according to newspaper reports.

 Interest on cash in stocks and shares ISAs would be set at 22% to match the savings interest tax rate due to take effect in April 2027, it is suggested.

-The Treasury has been approached for a comment on the story.
+The Treasury has been approached for comment.

 The number of people paying tax on savings interest has risen sharply in recent years, increasing from 1.2m in 2022-23 to a forecast 2.8m by 2026-27.

-People aged over 65 will retain a £20,000 cash allowance, under the change.
+People aged over 65 will retain a £20,000 cash allowance under the change.

 The new rules only affect new money being invested in ISAs, from 6 April 2027, not existing savings.